This page highlights articles and information celebrating Acts of Mercy.

 Corporal Work of Mercy – Sheltering the Homeless

 Our Lady of Refuge is involved in many programs to help shelter the homeless.
-This fall on November 5th 2022 we will be building 50 beds through Sleep in Heavenly Peace!
-We will need 100 volunteers and are hoping that you will consider this a wonderful pre-ADVENT activity!!
+This past fall on November 5th 2022 we partnered with our Family of Parishes “Waters of Light Family” to build 100 beds through Sleep in Heavenly Peace!
+We had over 100 volunteers!!

 We have also supported the South Oakland Shelter (SOS) pre-covid.
 This is an annual commitment.
 The SOS is celebrating over 30 years!!
 Please go to their web page and see their amazing efforts at southoaklandshelter.org.

 We also help provide services at the Baldwin Center.
 “The Baldwin Center’s mission is to feed, clothe, educate and empower the men, women and children of the Pontiac community.
 We are a nonprofit 501(c)3 organization.
 The Center has been serving our neighbors since 1981 and currently offers more than 25 support programs that meet basic needs, offer assistance in a crisis, provide education and enrichment opportunities for adults and children, and serve as a safety net.
 We envision people of all ages and cultures sharing the belief that they can create and shape how they live and grow within the community.”
 Please go to their web page at baldwincenter.org for more information on how you can help.

 Corporal Work of Mercy – Giving Drink to the Thirsty

 Our Lady of Refuge regularly feed the people of Crossroads Soup Kitchen in Detroit, distribute food, toiletries, cleaning products and paper products to approximately 25 families every other week.
 We also support Grace Centers of Hope with meals and food donations.
 Finally we have taken meals to Angel’s Place in West Bloomfield to support our cognitively impaired neighbors and support their staff in the care of these fine men.